Greed is an e-commerce bot running on Telegram. It allows users to chat with it to purchase goods and pay for them in bitcoin

 The Telegram Bot token can be obtained by creating a new bot using the BotFather in Telegram.
-Search for BotFather in telegram and start the bot, it will provide various options about managing and creation of bots, create a new bot using the /newbot command.
-It will ask about the details of the bot like Bot name,username fill it accordingly.
+Search for BotFather in Telegram and start the bot.
+It will provide various options for managing and creating bots.
+Create a new bot using the /newbot command.
+It will ask for details about the bot, such as the bot name and username.
+Fill in the information accordingly.
 Once the bot has been created the API TOKEN for the bot will be provided.
 Copy the token and provide it in the config/config.toml file in the token field.

 Once the bot token has been specified, the bot can be started by using the

 python -OO core.py .
-To integrate bitcoin payments with the bot an API_KEY is required from the Blockonomics, you can find the API_KEY in Blockonomics Merchants > Stores, if you don’t have an account create one it is completely FREE.
-Copy the API Key and paste it in the Blockonomics section
+To integrate Bitcoin payments with the bot an API_KEY is required from Blockonomics, you can find the API_KEY in Blockonomics Merchants > Stores.
+If you don’t have an account create one it is completely FREE.
+Copy the API Key and paste it into the Blockonomics section

 Setting Up Callback URL